sainthkh/kibana/src/legacy/core_plugins/kibana/public/management/migration_plan.md

 - [ ] Create management plugin under `legacy/core_plugins`. #45747
 - [ ] Remove `injectI18n`s. #45876
+- Currently, some components and tests are inside the folders of its name or \_\_jest\_\_.
+It complicates the folder structure.
+They should be simplified.
+  - Remove `index.js`
+  - Move component and its test out of its own folder and to right under `components` folder.
+They should be side-by-side.
+  - `snapshots` should be moved under `components/__snapshots__`.
+  - Note: The process above will be called "simplify struture" below.
 - [ ] Index Patterns section
   - To use `react-router-dom`, the URL structure should be changed a bit like below:
     - /index_patterns -> show list